Request a Lesson

 Zach Collins is Professor of Tuba and Euphonium at Indiana University of Pennsylvania.
 In 2019, he released his first solo album, Chronicle.
 His interpretation of William Kraft’s Encounters II for Solo Tuba was released on Cambria Master Recordings.
 Zach is a member of Eastern Standard, a horn, tuba, piano trio that focuses on commissioning and recording new works for this unique ensemble.
 Zach is principal tuba with the Altoona Symphony Orchestra and has performed with ensembles such as the Los Angeles Philharmonic, Pacific Symphony, Festival Orchestra of the San Luis Obispo Mozart Festival, Riverside County Philharmonic, Santa Barbara Symphony, Monterey Symphony, Texas Chamber Orchestra, and the Texas Wind Symphony and has performed on several motion pictures, including Spider-Man 3, Pirates of the Caribbean: At World’s End, X-Men 3, Bobby, Next, Rocky Balboa, and Live Free or Die Hard.
 He has also performed with the band Korn on The Tonight Show with Jay Leno.
 Zach holds degrees from Texas Christian University and the University of Southern California.
 Zach is a Miraphone performing artist and performs on the Miraphone Elektra F Tuba.

-Brian Hecht, a native of Dallas, Texas, joined the Atlanta Symphony Orchestra as Bass Trombone in September 2013.
+Brian Hecht, a native of Dallas, Texas, was recently awarded the newly-created position of Utility Trombone with the Dallas Symphony Orchestra.
+He will be coming to Dallas from the Atlanta Symphony Orchestra, where he served as Bass Trombone since September 2013.
 Prior to joining the Atlanta Symphony, Mr. Hecht held the bass trombone position with the United States Navy Band in Washington, DC.
 He has performed with other major ensembles throughout his career including the New York Philharmonic, Chicago Symphony Orchestra, Cleveland Orchestra, Philadelphia Orchestra (under the baton of Simon Rattle), San Francisco Symphony, Detroit Symphony Orchestra, Pittsburgh Symphony Orchestra, National Symphony Orchestra, Seattle Symphony Orchestra, Baltimore Symphony Orchestra, Alabama Symphony Orchestra, Naples Philharmonic, Washington National Opera, Lyric Opera of Baltimore, and the Kennedy Center Ballet.
 Brian received his Master of Music degree from Northwestern University, where he studied with Michael Mulcahy, Charles Vernon, and Peter Ellefson.
 He earned his Bachelor of Music degree from The University of Texas at Austin, where he studied with Dr. Nathaniel Brickens.
 Other influential teachers include Randall Hawes, Jon Bohls, Charles Villarrubia.

 Karen Houghton has been a private horn instructor for over forty years and has taught in the Dallas/Fort Worth area for the past thirty years.
 During this time, she has had over one hundred high school students place in the prestigious Texas Music Educators Association All-State Bands/Orchestras.
 Several of her former students now hold professional teaching and playing positions across the country.
 Karen enjoys teaching all levels and loves to see each student excel and reach their potential on the horn.
 She studied horn with Fred Fox at California State University, Long Beach, where she earned her bachelor’s degree in music performance.
 Other notable teachers were James Decker, Michael Hoeltzel (HFM Detmold) and William Scharnberg.
 Karen has held the positions of second horn in the Long Beach Symphony, Co-Principal horn in the Orquesta Sinfonica del Valle (Cali, Colombia) and is currently 2nd horn in the Wichita Falls Symphony Orchestra, in addition to freelancing in the DFW area.
 Karen is an owner of Houghton Horns.